craig8196/the-river-protocol/PROTOCOL.md

 The peer should still report statistics (sent/received) every ping so packet drop rate can be determined.

+## Sequence Numbers
+TODO TCP recommends random initial sequence number to avoid stail packets...
+TODO does this apply?
+TODO can an issue arise if a connection on the same ports is opened/closed in quick succession??
+TODO what is the MSL (Max Segment Lifetime)?
+TODO are segments unique to TCP?
+TODO I'm thinking that use of encryption may eliminate need for random sequence numbers...

 ## General Notes
 * "Encrypt" indicates that the following section is encrypted.
 * Use exponential backoff up to 5 minutes (or similar) when resending (after 3 tries).